dilyn-corner/KISS-kde/README.md

 This 'package' will come with 20 additional packages, and it fleshes out our fledgling project with features one might expect to exist.
 It isn't that much more, so there's no real reason not to use it.
 This expanded list includes things like `bluez`.
-It might be worht it for you.
+It might be worth it for you.

 ---